BowlerHatLLC/asconfigc/README.md

 # asconfigc

 A command line utility that compiles an ActionScript project configured with an [`asconfig.json`](https://github.com/BowlerHatLLC/vscode-nextgenas/wiki/asconfig.json) file.
 This utility parses the configuration file and runs the compiler with the appropriate options.
-Supports a variety of ActionScript SDKs, including the Apache FlexJS SDK and the Adobe AIR SDK & Compiler.
+Supports a variety of ActionScript SDKs, including the Apache Royale SDK and the Adobe AIR SDK & Compiler.

 ## Installation